Dimencia/DU-Orbital-Hud/README.md

 * AUTOPILOT: **Do not engage the autopilot if you do not have clear line of sight to the target!**  It cannot detect if there is a planet in the way.
 It'll just go for it.

 * AUTO-LAND: Auto-Landing should be used with supervision.
-It cannot detect mountains or cliffs in the way, and if you try to auto-takeoff from the thades scar, don't blame me
+Autolanding utilizes your brakes and hovers to bring you to a safe landing.
+It will not let you engage it if you are over mass for your brakes.

 # Usage